 Annual review and updating of the Board Audit Committee Charter was conducted.
-Changes were effected in 2023.
-The existing Board Audit Committee Charter reinforced the oversight responsibilities of the Board Audit Committee in ensuring excellence of external auditor performance by including SEC Oversight Assurance Review Resolution Results as part of the evaluation criteria.
+Changes were effected in 2024.
+The existing Charter was updated to reflect necessary changes to the composition of the Board Audit Committee and to align with the amended Board Protocol.